Providing your chickens with a dust bath area is one of the most important parts of your chicken coop area.

 Chickens will naturally take a dust bath every day to every other day.
 It is the way they are able to clean oils and dirt from their feathers and get rid of unwanted pests such as mites and lice.

-If you already have chickens and either have an outdoor chicken run or let them go free range, you’ve likely seen all the holes that they make!
+If you already have chickens and have either an outdoor chicken run or let them go free-range, you’ve likely seen all the holes that they make!